 RohanCP Web Hosting

 The SDSU Library offers web hosting for Academic Affairs departments, faculty, and student organizations on RohanCP.
 RohanCP provides cPanel, a Linux based web hosting control panel that provides a graphical interface and automation tools designed to simplify the process of hosting a website.
 You do not have to use cPanel. cPanel features include creating and downloading website backups, and Apache access and error logs.
+Student Class Accounts allow web hosting on the Edoras instructional support server.

 File Transfers using cPanel or SFTP